canonical/launchpad-manual/user/explanation/teams/team-management.rst

 Teams are all about collaboration, so one of the nicest features of Launchpad takes advantage of them to make it easy for a team to collaborate on a set of software package.
-Welcome to `Personal Package Archives <FeatureHighlights/PersonalPackageArchives>`__!
+Welcome to :ref:`Personal Package Archives <personal-package-archives-highlights>`!